 Lastly, like we mentioned earlier, Student Success Centers and guidance offices may have resources to not only tutor students, but teach them study habits that best work for them.
 Each child is different and many centers have trained professionals that can help your child identify which study routines are most effective for them.
 It may also help to look up study habits and try out a few with your child.

 · Related article: 5 Steps to Help Your Child Master Their Exams

 If your student is truly giving the class everything they have, then it might be the right time to ask for extra credit.
 While there is no guarantee a teacher will provide the opportunity, if your child is otherwise making forward progress by managing their study habits, getting help when needed, and completing any missing assignments, a teacher may be more inclined to help as a demonstration of good faith.

-Just remember, extra credit opportunities are a privilege and should be treated as such.
+Just remember, while extra credit opportunities are a great way to improve grades last minute, they are a privilege and should be treated as such.
 Otherwise, it may not come around again.

 If you feel like you need to step in, let your child give it a shot first.
 Many teachers will respect them for taking the initiative.

 Plan for Next Year

 Many students are also setting their schedules for the next year or semester, so this can be a great time to consider whether the upcoming course load and extracurricular activities are appropriate for their capabilities.
 Sometimes, it is better to set something aside, such as a school club, or lower the demand of the class schedule to give them a better opportunity for success.